 Plate 1.33, Bottom: Sumptibus SOC.
 ANTIQUARIӔ Long: A.D.
 1729.

-Plate 1.28 Header: An example of the letters sent to Pope Boniface by the English barons in defense of the supremacy of King Edward I and the laws of his realm over the Scots, given in the year 1300 at the Parliament at Lincoln.
+Plate 1.28 Header: A copy of the letter sent to Pope Boniface by the barons of England in defense of the supremacy of King Edward I and the right of his rule over the Scots, given in the year 1300 at the Parliament at Lincoln.

-The Holy Roman Mother Church, by whose ministry the Catholic faith is governed in its acts, proceeds, as we firmly believe and hold, with that gentleness that she wishes to prejudice no one, but, like a gracious mother, to preserve the rights of individuals, not less in other countries than in her own body, unimpaired.1 At a general Parliament lately summoned at Lincoln by the most serene Lord Edward, by the grace of God, illustrious King of England, the same our Lord the King caused to be displayed in our midst and to be categorically explained to us certain Apostolic letters which he had received on your part concerning certain matters affecting the condition and state of the kingdom.
+The Holy Roman Mother Church, by whose ministry the Catholic faith is governed in its acts, proceeds, as we firmly believe and hold, with such gentleness that she wishes to prejudice no one, but, like a gracious mother, [wishes] the rights of individuals to be preserved, not less in other countries than in her own body, quite unimpaired.1 At a general Parliament lately summoned at Lincoln by our most serene Lord Edward, by the grace of God, illustrious King of England, the same Lord of ours had some Apostolic letters displayed in our midst and explained thoroughly, which he had received on your part concerning certain matters affecting the condition and state of the rule of Scotland.
 And when we had heard and carefully understood them we found that they contained matters which caused as much wonder to our feelings as they were unheard of hitherto.
-For we know, most Holy Father, and it is notorious in our country and not unknown to many, that from the first foundation of the kingdom of England, the kings of that kingdom, as well in the times of the Britons as of the Angles, had in their possession superior and direct dominion over the kingdom of Scotland, or were captains of the sovereignty and rightful lordship of the same at successive periods, nor at any time did the same kingdom in temporalities belong, nor does it now belong in any way, to the aforesaid Church.
-Moreover, the same kingdom of Scotland has existed from ancient times as fief to the progenitors of our said king, themselves kings of England, and to the king himself.
-Nor were even the kings of the Scots and their kingdom subject or wont to be subject to any other than to the kings of England, nor to have the kings of England answered, or ought they to answer, concerning their rights in the kingdom aforesaid or concerning any other their temporalities, before any judge ecclesiastical or secular, because of the pre-eminence of the state of their royal dignity, and custom in all times irrefragably observed.
-Wherefore, after discussion and careful deliberation on the contents of your letter, the common, concordant, and unanimous consent of all and singular of us has been, and will be, by favor of God, unalterably fixed for the future, that our Lord the King does not answer in any way touching the rights of the kingdom of Scotland or other their temporalities before you, nor undergo judgment in any way, nor bring his aforesaid rights in question, nor send to your presence proctors or ambassadors for that purpose, especially since such proceeding would tend to the disinheritance of the right of the Crown of England, and of the royal dignity, and to the notorious overturning of the state of the same kingdom, as well as to the prejudice to the liberty, customs, and the laws of our fathers, to the observance and defense of which we are bound by the due regard of our oaths, and which we will keep in our hands with all our power, and will defend, by God’s help, will all our might.
-Nor do we even permit, nor will we in any way permit, for we cannot and ought not to do so, our aforesaid Lord the King to do or in any way attempt (even if he himself wished it) the premises so strange, so undeserved and prejudicial, and hitherto unheard of.
+For we know, most Holy Father, and it is widely known in parts of England and not unknown to some others, that from the first foundation of the kingdom of England, the kings of that kingdom, as well in the times of the Britons as of the Angles, had sovereign and direct dominion over the kingdom of Scotland or the like of the sovereignty and direct dominion of the same at successive periods, nor at any time did the same kingdom in temporalities belong, nor does it now belong in any way, to the aforesaid Church.
+Rather, the same kingdom of Scotland has existed from ancient times as fief to the progenitors of our said king, themselves kings of England, and to the king himself.
+Nor were even the kings of the Scots and their kingdom subject or wont to be subject to any other than to the kings of England.
+Nor have the kings of England answered, or ought they to answer, concerning their rights in the kingdom aforesaid or concerning any other their temporalities, before any judge ecclesiastical or secular, because of the unfettered pre-eminence of the state of their royal dignity, and custom in all times irrefragably observed.
+Wherefore, after discussion and careful deliberation on the contents of your letter, the common, concordant, and unanimous consent of all and singular of us has been, is, and will be, by favor of God, unalterably fixed for the future, that our Lord the King not answer in any way touching the rights of his kingdom of Scotland or his other temporalities before you, nor suffer judgment in any way, nor submit his aforesaid rights to doubt, nor send to your presence proctors or ambassadors for that purpose, especially since such proceeding would tend manifestly to the disinheritance of the right of the Crown of the kingdom of England, and of the royal dignity, and to the notorious overturning of the state of the same kingdom, as well as to the prejudice to the liberty, customs, and the laws of our fathers, to the observance and defense of which we are bound by the due regard of our oaths, and which we will keep in our hands with all our power, and will defend, by God’s help, will all our might.
+Nor do we even permit, nor will we in any way permit, for we cannot and ought not to do so, our aforesaid Lord the King to do or in any way attempt (even if he himself wished it) premises so strange, so undeserved and prejudicial, and hitherto unheard of.

-Wherefore we beg your Holiness, reverently and humbly, to graciously permit the same our Lord the King, who, among other princes of the world, displays himself a Catholic and devoted to the Church of Rome, to possess in peace his rights, liberties, customs and laws aforesaid, without diminution or disturbance, and to hold the same uninjured.
+Wherefore we beg your Holiness, reverently and humbly, to graciously permit the same our Lord the King, who, among other princes of the world, displays himself a Catholic and devoted to the Church of Rome, to possess in peace his rights, liberties, customs and laws aforesaid, without diminution or disturbance, and [to graciously permit] the same to continue uninjured.

-In testimony whereof our seals, as well for ourselves here present as for the whole aforesaid Communities of the Kingdom of England, are appended.
+In testimony whereof our seals, as well for ourselves as for the whole Community of the aforesaid Kingdom of England, have been appended to the present letter.
 Dated at Lincoln, 12 February, A.D.
 1300.

 : This translation of the letter is taken from Some Feudal Lords and Their Seals (De Walden 1904, xviii-xix).